 Is your country a signatory to the New York Convention?
 Are there any reservations to the general obligations of the Convention?

 Cyprus is a signatory to the New York Convention, as ratified by Law 84/1979.
 Cyprus applies the New York Convention on the basis of reciprocity, i.e., with respect to the recognition and enforcement of awards issued in other signatory states.
 Moreover, Cyprus applies the Convention only with respect to disputes which are considered as commercial under their national law.

 What other arbitration-related treaties and conventions is your country a party to?

-Cyprus is also a party to the Convention on the Settlement of Investment and Disputes between States and Nationals in Other States.
-Furthermore, Cyprus has entered bilateral investment treaties with several countries.
+Cyprus is a party to the Convention on the Settlement of Investment Disputes between States and nationals of other States (the ICSID Convention) and the Energy Charter Treaty and has also signed bilateral investment protection treaties with a number of countries.

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?

 The ICA Law is based on the UNCITRAL Model Law of 1985.
 There are no significant differences between ICA Law and the UNCITRAL Model Law of 1985, apart from the fact that the ICA Law includes a definition (section 2(4) of the ICA Law) as to what arbitral proceedings are considered to be “international” and “commercial”.
 Cyprus has not yet incorporated any amendments made to the UNCITRAL Model of Law 1985 (as adopted in 2006), in the ICA Law.

 Are there any impending plans to reform the arbitration laws in your country?